 Create a Financial Dashboard with Ribbon control

 In the example, we use a simple and clean structure.
 The financial dashboard uses a grid layout and cards to provide the best user experience.
-We’ve used advanced chart types and a grid layout in Excel for better readability.
+For better readability, we’ve used advanced chart types and a grid layout in Excel.

-You can control the dashboard through the ribbon using icons to create easy navigation.
-You’ll see the code under the hood if you download the template.
+You can control the dashboard through the ribbon, using icons to create easy navigation.
+If you download the template, you’ll see the code under the hood.

 You must focus on the navigation structure when you develop and create complex reports and templates with multiple worksheets.